shinaBR2/shinabr2-world/apps/docs/blog/2024-12-11-auth0-with-hasura/index.md

 This design provides several advantages:

 1. Our database maintains its own identity system
-2. You can switch authentication providers without restructuring our database
+2. We can switch authentication providers without restructuring our database
 3. Our primary keys remain consistent in format and generation method
 4. Related tables maintain cleaner foreign key relationships